nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**
 * All parameters `EVENT_NAME`, `EVENT_START_DATE`, `EVENT_END_DATE`, `LOCATION` must be present but `ATTENDEES` is optional.
+* The optional field `-a` can only be specified at most once.
 * Indexes supplied to the `ATTENDEES` parameter must be based on existing contacts indexing in the Address Book.
 Note that the indexes are separated by **spaces**.
 </box>